monke7769/MyCPT/_posts/2023-12-14-CPT-Project-Plan.md

 hayden

-- we will tag will the designs with certain words/hashtags and create a search function (more specifics will be researched later)
+- we will tag will the designs with certain words/hashtags in smaller font at the top of each page and create a search function (more specifics will be researched later)

 ## Like and Dislike designs